icomse/icomse.github.io/content/workshops/MDMC Summer School 2024.md

 **Expected number of participants:** 40

 **Tranportation:**
- * Nearest Airport: Boise, IDD; Uber/Lyft transportation to the University (5 minutes)
+ * Nearest Airport: Boise, BOI; Uber/Lyft transportation to the University (5 minutes)

 **Equipment Needed:** Students will need a laptop.